In this article, we’ll show you how to transform images, scanned PDFs, and similar files into OCR PDF documents—making them fully searchable.

 !pip install ocrmypdf

-You can use this example or any image/ scanned PDF of your choice, but for the sake of this tutorial, we are going to use the image below.
+You can use this example or any image/scanned PDF of your choice.
+For this tutorial, we’ll use the sample image below:

 To download our sample image, you can run the following code: